-Facebook has endured several scandals in recent years, and they invariably concern the privacy and security of its users.
+Facebook has endured several scandals over the years, and they invariably concern the privacy and security of its users.
 This led to the #DeleteFacebook campaign, and you might have been tempted to delete Facebook as a result.

 However, there is another option.
 Rather than deleting Facebook, you can just deactivate your account.
-But what does it mean to deactivate your Facebook account?
+But what happens when you deactivate your Facebook account?
 In this article we’ll give you the facts about deactivating Facebook…

-Essentially, deactivation is for people who aren’t completely certain they want to leave Facebook forever.
+Essentially, deactivation is for people who aren’t certain they want to leave Facebook forever.
 If you just want to take a sabbatical from social media, deactivation is a good option, although it’s not the only one.
-You could merely ignore Facebook for a while without deactivating it, but that depends on how tempted you’ll be to return.
+You could merely ignore Facebook without deactivating it, but that depends on how tempted you’ll be to return.

 Deleting Facebook, meanwhile, is more permanent.
-It’s a decision not to be taken lightly; indeed, there are plenty of reasons not to delete Facebook.
-If you delete your account you can’t come back and expect any of your data to still be intact.
+It’s a decision not to be taken lightly.
+If you delete your account, you can’t come back and expect any of your data to still be intact.
 There is a way to start again, but we’ll return to that later in the article.

 Can People Search for Me If I Deactivate Facebook?

 People can still search for you, but your profile shouldn’t show up.
 In theory.